Best Online Liberal Arts Programs in Bozeman, MT (2026)

 Closest Liberal Arts Schools to Bozeman

-The five accredited institutions below are the closest options indexed in our directory that offer liberal arts programs.
+The 6 accredited institutions below are the closest among the 6 schools in our directory that offer liberal arts programs near Bozeman.
 Distances are calculated from Bozeman city center.

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all Montana schools on the Montana liberal arts page.